 Remember that, especially on curved surfaces, the surface can be damaged during return to the contour.
 Retract the tool before returning to the contour!
+In the CfgLiftOff machine parameter, define the

-In the CfgLiftOff machine parameter, define the value by which the tool is to be retracted.
-In the CfgLiftOff machine parameter you can also switch the function off.
+In the CigLiftOff machine parameter, define the value by which the tool is to be retracted.
+In the CigLiftOff machine parameter you can also switch the function off.